 If jet skiing or canoeing on the sea are not your thing, then you can also try the popular cable ski club situated at a purpose-made lake on the western side of San Pedro.
 The adjacent chill-out bar is just the ticket for a relaxing afternoon.

-Finally, adrenaline lovers can enjoy the nearby mountainous countryside above Benahavis which offers hiking, mountain biking, canyoning and a never ending list of sports and activities for those who love to drink in the beauty of nature.
-No matter what’s on your wish list, just contact us and we will happy to help you arrange it.
+Finally, adrenaline-lovers can enjoy the nearby mountainous countryside above Benahavis which offers hiking, mountain biking, canyoning and a practically never-ending list of sports and activities for those who love to get active in the great outdoors.

-Tapas bars add another typically Spanish element to the mix, as do the cafeterias that are particularly popular for a morning coffee and pastry, or traditional country bread toasted with tomato, olive oil and a pinch of salt.
-Once you try it, you will soon be hooked on this healthy breakfast!
+Tapas bars make up the mainstay of the San Pedro dining scene along with cafeterias.
+The latter are particularly popular for a morning coffee and pastry, or traditional country bread toasted with tomato, olive oil and a pinch of salt.

-Just across the broad new park that separates San Pedro proper and its newer seaside extension, Nueva Alcšntara, there is a culinary hub with a growing reputation.
-It boasts not only San Pedro’s finest restaurants, but also some of the best in Marbella as a whole, with top-class Italian, French, Asian and international cuisine, proving that even down to earth towns can offer a touch of glamour and sophistication.
+Just across the broad new park that separates San Pedro proper and its newer seaside extension, Nueva Alcantara, there’s a culinary hub with a growing reputation.
+It boasts not only San Pedro’s finest restaurants, but also some of the best in Marbella as a whole, with top-class Italian, French, Asian and international cuisine, proving that even relatively low-key towns can offer a touch of glamour and sophistication.

-For a foodie treat, you can do no worse than to head into the village of Benahavis where you can find many excellent local and international restaurants clustered around the tiny village centre.
+For a real foodie treat, however, you can do a lot worse than to head into the village of Benahavis.
+Known as the ‘Dining Room of the Costa del Sol’, here you’ll find many excellent local and international restaurants clustered around the tiny village centre.

-Indeed, you won’t find the international boutiques and designer brands of Marbella and Puerto Baníºs here, but strolling through the compact streets of San Pedro you will come across a more typically Spanish street scene of charming, family-owned businesses.
+You won’t find the international boutiques and designer brands of Marbella and Puerto Banus here, but strolling through the compact streets of San Pedro you’ll come across a more typically Spanish street scene of charming, family-owned businesses.

-Modern facilities such as mobile phone or computer shops live side by side with shoemakers and specialist knitting shops, creating a setting that reminds you this is Andalucía after all.
-Pick up delicious Spanish cured meats and local olive oil with a freshly baked loaf in one of the family-run stores, chances are the tomatoes are organic and home-grown too!
+Modern facilities such as mobile phone or computer shops live side by side with quaint, old-fashioned establishments like shoemakers and specialist knitting shops, creating a setting that reminds you that you are, undoubtedly, in Andalucia.
+Pick up delicious Spanish cured meats and local olive oil with a freshly baked loaf in one of the family-run stores, chances are the tomatoes are organic and home-grown too.

-Also great for when you are out and about are the convienient ‘centros comerciales’ dotted along the main A7, where you will find banks, a selection of cafes and restaurant and often a supermarket or two.
+Also great for when you’re out and about are the convienient ‘centros comerciales’ dotted along the main A7, where you’ll find banks, a selection of cafes and restaurant and often a supermarket or two.

-And if you do need to top up your suitcase with a few holiday designer labels, then the shops in the centre of Puerto Banus are an easy 10 minute drive along the coast, and the boutiques in old-town Marbella lay beckoning just beyond.
+And if you do need to top up your suitcase with a few holiday designer labels, then the shops in the centre of Puerto Banus are an easy 10-minute drive along the coast, and the boutiques in old town Marbella lie just beyond.